ignite/cli/docs/guide/nameservice/index.md

 The goal of the application you are building is to let users buy names and to set a value these names resolve to.
 The owner of a given name will be the current highest bidder.
 In this section, you will learn how these simple requirements translate to application design.

-A blockchain application is just a [replicated deterministic state machine](https://en.wikipedia.org/wiki/State_machine_replication).
-As a developer, you just have to define the state machine (i.e. what the state, a starting state and messages that trigger state transitions), and [_Tendermint_](https://docs.tendermint.com/master/introduction/what-is-tendermint.html) will handle replication over the network for you.
+A blockchain application is a [replicated deterministic state machine](https://en.wikipedia.org/wiki/State_machine_replication).
+As a developer, you have to define the state machine (i.e. what the state, a starting state and messages that trigger state transitions), and [_Tendermint_](https://docs.tendermint.com/master/introduction/what-is-tendermint.html) will handle replication over the network for you.

 > Tendermint is an application-agnostic engine that is responsible for handling the _networking_ and _consensus_ layers of your blockchain.
 In practice, this means that Tendermint is responsible for propagating and ordering transaction bytes.
 Tendermint Core relies on an eponymous Byzantine-Fault-Tolerant (BFT) algorithm to reach consensus on the order of transactions.
 For more on Tendermint, click [here](https://en.wikipedia.org/wiki/State_machine_replication).